American women face a complex challenge when it comes to securing retirement income that will last a lifetime.

-As I explained in my article from earlier this year about the tragic fact so many women 65+ are living in poverty, being proactive about your retirement income planning is vital.
+The tragic fact so many women 65+ are living in poverty, being proactive about your retirement income planning is vital.

 For a 65-year-old couple, there is a 47% chance one of them will live to age 90, up 2% from last year.